 For more information on Compass for families, see Communicating with families.

 Digital learning support

 For Year 7 families, we run an information session to assist with laptop purchase, requirements, set up and managing it at home.
-In addition, all Year 7 students participate in our ‘Laptop Bootcamp’ early in Term 1 to help them connect to the school network, download and use DET-provided software, login to Compass and myNorthcoteHigh, and print.
+In addition, all Year 7 students participate in our ‘Laptop Bootcamp’ early in Term 1 to help them connect to the school network, download and use DET-provided software, login to Compass and print.
 We also run a DotCom cybersafety workshop in Term 1 and reinforce this with learning activities in the Connect program.

 Digital textbooks and software

 Our students purchase and access digital textbooks for some of their subjects to use on their digital devices.
 For more information, see Booklists and digital devices.